 - D8 (formerly D13) Highgate north, located within the extent of the AQMA; - D20(formerly D14) Gilesgate, located within the extent of the AQMA; - D12 (formerly D15) Colpitts Terrace, located outside of the AQMA; - D1 (formerly D20) Dragon Lane, located within the extent of the AQMA; - D11 Crossgate Lights.
 This is a new site installed outside the AQMA in 2010, near Colpitts Terrace; - D14 The Gates, located within the extent of the AQMA; - D43 The Peth.
 This is a new site installed outside the AQMA in 2010, on Crossgate Peth near Colpitts Terrace; - D19 Hallgarth St west.
 This is a new site installed outside the AQMA in 2010, at the junction of New Elvet and Church Street.
-This site is located on a traffic island is therefore not representative of relevant exposure.
+This site was located on a traffic island and was therefore not representative of relevant exposure.
+The diffusion tube at this location was altered at the end of May 2011 from the central traffic island to the façade of No 2 Church Street and therefore is now representative of relevant exposure.